Acidity/LolDataServer/README.md

 **getAllPublicSummonerDataByAccount**: int AccountID - Retrieves "All public summoner data" for the account.
 **getAllSummonerDataByAccount**: int AccountID - Retrieves "All summoner data" for the account.
 **getPlayerRankedTeams**: int SummonerID - Gets all of the ranked teams for the player.
+**getAvailableQueues**: null - Gets all of the available queues for the region.
+It doesn't matter what you put for the argument as long as you put something.

 Queues
 ------